Skip to main content

 Blood tests

-• Complete blood count (CBC): This test measures the levels of different cells in the blood, such as the red blood cells, the white blood cells, and the platelets.
-The CBC is often done with a differential (or “diff”) which counts the numbers of different types of white blood cells.
+• Complete blood count (CBC): This test measures the levels of different cells in the blood, such as red blood cells, white blood cells, and platelets.
+The CBC is often done with a differential (“diff”), which counts the numbers of different types of white blood cells.
 If a person’s blood counts are low, it might mean that the lymphoma is growing in the bone marrow and slowing normal blood cell production.
 People with Sezary syndrome will have Sezary cells in the blood, which can be found on the differential.
+People getting chemo will have their blood counts checked regularly to see if the treatment is affecting their bone marrow.

-• If lymphoma has been diagnosed, another blood test called lactate dehydrogenase (LDH) may be done.
-LDH levels are often abnormally high in patients with widespread lymphoma.
+• If you have been diagnosed with lymphoma, blood levels of lactate dehydrogenase (LDH) may be checked.
+LDH levels are often abnormally high in people with widespread lymphoma.

-• For some types of lymphoma or if certain treatments might be used, your doctor may also advise you to have tests to see if you’ve been infected with certain viruses, such as hepatitis B virus (HBV), human T-cell lymphotropic virus (HTLV-1), or human immunodeficiency virus (HIV).
+• For some types of lymphoma or if certain treatments might be used, your doctor may also advise you to have tests to see if you’ve been infected with certain viruses, such as hepatitis B virus (HBV), hepatitis C virus (HCV), human T-cell lymphotropic virus (HTLV-1), or human immunodeficiency virus (HIV).
 Infections with these viruses might affect your treatment.

 Imaging tests